 - Fresh dill heads or dried dill seed – find fresh dill in your grocery store’s produce section or dried dill seed with the spices.

-You’ll find detailed measurements for all ingredients in the printable version of the recipe at the bottom of this post.
+The complete ingredient list with detailed measurements is included in the printable recipe card at the bottom of this post.

-🥄 How to Make Refrigerator Kosher Dill Pickles
+How to Make Refrigerator Kosher Dill Pickles

 One word of warning about this recipe – if possible, open the windows before you start boiling the solution.
 It gives off a really strong onion odor.
-And don’t make this the day before you’re having company over because your house will still smell like it the day after :-)
+And don’t make this the day before you’re having company over, because your house will still smell like it the day after!

 👉 PRO TIP: If you happen to have fresh dill in your garden or from your grocery store, you can use the heads in this recipe.
 Otherwise, dried dill seed works just as well.
 If you use the fresh dill, pack it in the jars with the cucumbers.
 If using dill seed, put them in with the vinegar solution.